zmarotrix/OctoWoW-Installation-Manager/README.md

 ---

+> **⚠️ Windows Defender / Antivirus Warning**
+> You may receive a warning from Windows Defender or other antivirus software when downloading or running this application.
+This is a standard **false positive** caused by two things:
+> 1. **Executable Patching:** The app uses `vanilla-tweaks.exe` to modify the engine limits of your `WoW.exe` file (creating `WoW_Tweaked.exe`).
+Antivirus software heavily scrutinizes any program that patches other executables.
+> 2. **App Compilation:** This application is bundled into a single `.exe` using PyInstaller, which is frequently flagged by heuristic scanners.
+>
+> *If the application is blocked or deleted, you may need to add it or your WoW folder to your antivirus exclusions.
+All source code is publicly available in this repository for full transparency.*

+---

 ## Features
 * **Game Settings & Engine Adjustments:** Integrates `vanilla-tweaks.exe` to calculate aspect ratios and expand engine limits (FoV, render distance, ground clutter, and camera zoom).
 Automatically applies memory limit expansions (Large Address Aware), DEP mitigations, and interface corruption bypasses.
 * **Game Mods (MPQ Manager):** Automatically detects custom `.mpq` patches in the `Data` folder.
 Allows users to toggle mods on and off without deleting them, and edit custom titles/descriptions that save to the app's configuration.